marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 ## First Impressions

-My very first impression of **CloudCannon** was oxymoronic at best.
+My very first impression of **CloudCannon** was *oxymoronic* at best.
+It just didn't make sense at first e.g. to go *sling* around a lot of code to build things that are already available for WordPress.&nbsp;

 I was introduced to CloudCannon by a friend about two months ago.
 I briefly looked at the CloudCannon site (didn't know anything about *Jekyll* yet) and thought,

-> "Oh no. Do I really need to *(re)invent* the wheel yet again?"
+> "Oh no. Do I really need to *(re)invent* the wheel yet again?
+Do I really need to code-up a image carousel when there are hundreds of off-the-shelf WordPress carousels out there?"

 At the same time–I was running into a brick wall trying to squeeze every speed optimisation trick in the book out of **WordPress** (bloated themes and WordPress hosting companies included).
 Dealing with these performance headaches made me reminisce about the good old times.
 When the web was so young (c.
 1995).
 I pondered, why can't I go back and use a static webpage for my home page?
 Why does WordPress stuff everything into the database only spit everything out as a static HTML.
 Surely, not every page needs to be 100% generated from a database (which is just a big series of flat files).